Kifen/AMM/README.md

 # AMM

-AMM is comprisedd of two smart contracts AMMExchange and LeverageTrade.
+AMM is comprised of two smart contracts AMMExchange and LeverageTrade.
 This project uses the hardhat framework for contract development and deployment.

 ### AMMExchange
 The AMMExchange contract defines an exchange supporting the swapping of ERC20 tokens (TWD and USD).